BrentDouglas/chainlink/README.md

 to `log4j.properties`.
 You will probably want so set the root logger to INFO and both the chainlink and then loggers to TRACE.

+Repository tests requiring a dependency to be installed are protected by the `-Prepository` profile, though enabling will activate all of them current this means you should have mongodb and redis installed and ready to accept connections as per the properties you configured in `test.properties`.
-To run the full suite of tests available under the `-Ptest` profile you will need to have redis and mongodb running.
-If using the `-Pdb-postgresql` or `-Pdb-mariadb` profiles you will also require postgresql and mariadb running respectively.
-Connection settings for these are configured in `test.properties`.
+.
+If using the `-Pdb-postgresql` or `-Pdb-mariadb` profiles you will also require postgresql and mariadb running respectively

-Run the tests with `mvn test -Ptest,<profiles>` or better `./testsuite` for a more comprehensive run.
-Several options are available, run `./testsuite -h` to see them.
+Container tests are available under the `-Ptest` profile and can be run with `mvn integration-test -Ptest,<other profiles>`.

+There is also a utility script `./testsuite` for running the tests.
+Run `./testsuite -h` to see it's options or have a look in [.travis.yml](.travis.yml) for some examples (note, the travis ones are laid out as they are primarily to increase parallelism and avoid the job time limit).

 ## Running the SE TCK Tests